shiftyrose/shifty/README.md

 `Originally Developed By: Innersloth`<br>

 #### Role Description
-The Physicists have a portable vitals monitor that can be accessed anywhere on the map.<br>
+The Physicists have a portable vitals monitor that can be accessed anywhere on the map.
 The Physicist is a renamed Scientist from vanilla Amoung Us.<br>

 ### Game Options
 |          Name           |                        Description                        |     Type     |  Default  |